Holy Spider: Production

 The character Rahimi was based on a female journalist who was featured in Maziar Bahari's documentary discussing the case on camera and interviewing Hanaei.
-Although she was from Mashhad, she didn't investigate the crimes, but she covered the trials and wrote a piece on Hanaei's execution that inspired Abbasi.
-She wrote that his last words were "this was not our deal," suggesting there was some kind of deal with the authorities.
+Although she was from Mashhad, she did not investigate the crimes, but she covered the trials and wrote a piece on Hanaei's execution that inspired Abbasi.
+She wrote that his last words were "this was not our deal", suggesting there was some kind of deal with the authorities.

 The film is a co-production between Germany's One Two Films, Denmark's Profile Pictures, Sweden's Nordisk Film Production, and France's Why Not Productions, and Wild Bunch International.
 The production is 41.36% German, 31.05% Danish, 15.3% French, and 12.29% Swedish.

 The development of the film officially started in 2016, which was then boosted by the success of Abbasi's 2018 Border.
 The filmmakers initially tried to shoot in Iran, but this was abandoned by 2019.
 A plan was made to shoot in Jordan in early 2020, which had to be pushed back several times because of the COVID-19 pandemic.
 Then, in late 2020, they decided to move the production to Turkey, where COVID restrictions were looser, but they were stalled by Turkish authorities.
 Abbasi has said this was because the Iranian government interfered.
 The production then went back to Jordan, where filming finally commenced in May 2021 and lasted 35 days.

 Abbasi said Bajestani was taking an enormous risk by playing the killer.
 Amir Ebrahimi was initially involved in the film only as a casting director, but was cast as the journalist after an actor dropped out of the role.

+In the scene where Somayeh's character performs a fellatio, a prosthetic penis was used.

 Release

-The film premiered at the 2022 Cannes Film Festival on 22 May 2022, where it received a seven-minute standing ovation at the end of its screening.
-It was released theatrically in France by Metropolitan Filmexport on 13 July 2022, in Denmark by Camera Film on 13 October 2022, and in Germany by Alamode Film on 12 January 2023.
+The film premiered at the Cannes Film Festival on 22 May 2022, where it received a seven-minute standing ovation at the end of its screening.
+It was released theatrically in France by Metropolitan Filmexport on 13 July 2022, in Denmark by Camera Film on 13 October 2022, in Germany by Alamode Film on 12 January 2023, and in Sweden by TriArt Film on 20 January 2023.

-In May 2022, Utopia acquired North American rights to the film and released it to select theaters on 28 October 2022, expanding to nationwide US theaters on 13 January 2023.
+In May 2022, Utopia acquired North American rights to the film and released it to select theatres on 28 October 2022, expanding to nationwide US theatres on 13 January 2023.
 Mubi acquired the film for the United Kingdom, Ireland, Latin America, and Malaysia.